Gears 5 collectibles guide – all collectible and component locations

 Emergency Loyalist Radiogram

-Still in the artillery battery control room as the UIR LC Circuit C1, go to the central table and find the radiogram on the left control panel.
+Still in the artillery battery control room as the UIR LC Circuit C1, go to the panel right at the end of the room facing the window.
+Find the radiogram on the left control panel.

 RNV Borascu Captain’s Log

-East of the cargo ship, you’ll find a second cargo ship that’s looking a little worse for wear.
+East of the artillery battery, you’ll find a cargo ship that’s looking a little worse for wear.
 Enter the wreckage and follow the wall on the right to find the captain’s log inside a blue shipping container.

 UIR LC Circuit B1